oscarvargash/biol_550_2022/week_12/README.md

 > Change your flag to yellow ![](img/yellow.jpeg)

 A string is a singular piece of data stored as a single object.
 In bioinformatics, DNA sequences are an example of strings.
-Notice that strings have to be indide quotes
+Notice that strings have to be inside quotes

 ```
 seq = 'atgctgctgtgtcg'